Andrew Aydin: March trilogy

 March: Book Two was released in 2015 and became both a New York Times bestseller for paperback graphic novels and Washington Post bestseller for paperback nonfiction books.
 At San Diego Comic Con in July 2016, March: Book Two won the Will Eisner Comic Industry Award for "Best Reality Based Work."

 The release of March: Book Three in August 2016 brought all three volumes into the top 3 slots of the New York Times bestseller list for graphic novels for 6 consecutive weeks.
 In November 2016, March: Book Three was awarded the National Book Award in Young People's Literature, becoming the first graphic novel to receive a National Book Award.
 In January 2017, the American Library Association awarded March: Book Three the 2017 Printz Award, the Coretta Scott King Award, the YALSA Award for Excellence in Nonfiction, and the Sibert Medal.
 It was the first time a single book won four A.L.A. awards.
 The trilogy received the Carter G. Woodson Book Award in 2017.

 In May 2016, NYC Public Schools announced that the March trilogy was added to the systemwide 8th Grade "Passport to Social Studies" curriculum.
 In October 2016, Atlanta Public Schools announced the March trilogy's addition to its English curriculum.

 Aydin and Lewis collaborated in a 2020 feature by The Bitter Southerner, which highlighted how March embodied Lewis and Aydin’s shared commitment to nonviolence and civic activism.
 Following Lewis’s death later that year, The Atlanta Journal-Constitution noted that the trilogy had played a significant role in inspiring a new generation of activists and was widely referenced during the 2020 racial justice protests in the United States.

 Recent work

 In 2025, chef and humanitarian José Andrés announced a collaboration with Aydin on a new DC Comics series titled Taste of Justice, featuring Aquaman and Superman.
 Aydin also worked with Andrés’s nonprofit, World Central Kitchen, helping bring food aid into western North Carolina in the aftermath of Hurricane Helene.

+As a founder of Appalachia Comics Project, Aydin is a co-creator of Islands in the Sky, a compendium of comics telling the stories of Hurricane Helene survivors, which he crowdfunded on Kickstarter.